PhD, MS, UC-Berkeley; BS, University of Redlands

 Tony has served as Chair of the Board of Trustees of the Appraisal Foundation, he has served on the Business Valuation Committee of the American Society of Appraisers, and he has participated in groups for both the AICPA and the Appraisal Foundation, developing best practices for valuations performed for financial reporting purposes.

-David Boschetto is in his 31st year of employment with the Internal Revenue Service and is currently a Subject Matter Expert in the Methods of Accounting & Timing Practice Network in the Large Business & International (LB&I) Division.
-Dave is a licensed CPA in California and is a 2005 graduate from USC's Master in Business Taxation (MBT) program.
+David Boschetto retired from the Internal Revenue Service in October 2016 after 31 years of service.
+His last position with the IRS was that of Subject Matter Expert in the Methods of Accounting & Timing Practice Network in the Large Business & International (LB&I) Division.
+David is a licensed CPA in California and is a 2005 graduate of USC's Master of Business Taxation (MBT) program.

 LL.M., Boston University; J.D., Southwestern University School of Law; B.S., University of Southern California